Hotel Impossible wrapped up its 5th season earlier this year.

 1. We have insider language that doesn’t mean anything.

 The girl at the front desk was very good.
-When I graduated from high school, I worked the front desk at the Comfort Inn in my hometown.
+When I graduated from high school, I worked at the front desk at the Comfort Inn in my hometown.
 I wasn’t as good as she was!
 She interacts with guests, smiles, and speaks clearly.
 But she uses a slogan that means nothing: “World-Famous La Jolla Cove.”
 It reminds me of Buddy the Elf walking into the little New York coffee shop that had a sign that said, “World’s Best Coffee.”
 He said, “You did it!
 Congratulations!
 World’s best coffee.
 Great job everybody!”
 Of course, it’s just a saying, a slogan…and it’s meaningless.

 Action Step: Identify something your church says that it doesn’t really mean.